WhiteSmithFloyd/Illusion/readme.md

 But some issue were in there yet we need to deal with.
-One of them is that it still cannot process curve which contains any absolute c coordinate, e.g.M10,10Ca,b,c,d,e,f . we fix it out next time.
+One of them is that it still cannot process curve which contains any absolute c coordinate, ``e.g.M10,10Ca,b,c,d,e,f``.
+We fix it out next time.